BSkyB could buy Sky Deutschland, Italia in next fortnight - Sunday Times

 The process has so far faced obstacles from minority shareholders of Frankfurt-listed Sky Deutschland, the paper said, citing sources.

-The deal would create a European pay-TV powerhouse with 20 million subscribers, with analysts giving an acquisition a likely price of 7-10 billion euros ($9.5-13.5 billion).
+The deal would create a European pay-TV powerhouse with 20 million subscribers, with analysts giving an acquisition a likely price of 7-10 billion euros (5.5-7.9 billion pounds).

 Murdoch's 21st Century Fox owns 100 percent of Sky Italia and 57 percent of Sky Deutschland.
 Murdoch currently owns a 39 percent stake in BSkyB, the British pay-TV firm.